Why bi-amp your speakers?

 To bi-amp your speakers, you need to enable this feature in your receiver.
 This setting is usually located in the speaker setup section of your receiver's menu.
 Designate the unused assignable channels to bi-amp your front speakers.

 On this Denon receiver, the surround back outputs are assignable as bi-amp channels.
-Each one pairs with a front channel to double power your speakers.
+Each one pairs with a front channel to increase power to your speakers.

 Connect each set of speaker terminals to the receiver